Juliodonadello/Bold_queries/Summarized_Rent_Roll/README.md

    **Purpose:**
    - Retrieves details and square footage of units, filtering for active units.
+   - Only use the "Total" sq ft type.

    **Filter:**
    - Properties must not be deleted.